Essential Home Recording Studio Equipment List For Beginners

 Condenser mics are more sensitive than dynamic mics and will tend to get more details.
 Condensers can further be broken down into large-diaphragm and small-diaphragm condenser mics.
 Small-diaphragm condenser mics are useful for recording drum overheads and various instruments.

 If you are just getting started, a good large-diaphragm condenser mic would be more advantageous.
 You can then add a dynamic and later a small-diaphragm condenser mic as you upgrade your home studio.
+Make sure you don’t skimp on a microphone though, a poor quality microphone can be a source of background noise and microphone hiss.

 Apart from the microphone, you will also need a microphone stand, so if possible make sure you mic ships or get a compatible mic stand.
 Microphone stands come in different shapes and sizes with each designed for a specific task.